 The Big Island

 With eleven of the world’s thirteen climate zones, The Big Island could more accurately be described as “The Adventure Island.”
-If you love beautiful waterfalls, active volcanoes, mountain treks and black sand beaches, then The Big Island is ready to steal your heart and become your second home.
+If you love beautiful waterfalls, active volcanoes, mountain treks, and black sand beaches, then The Big Island is ready to steal your heart.

 Volcanoes National Park